 5. Waiting period & Exclusions - Insurance Company says ‘Don't cheat us'.

 Another important aspect to remember is that none of the health insurance plans 'start immediately after' you buy them.
-This means that all companies make you wait for a defined period of time, before you can become eligible to claim.
+This means that all companies make you wait for a defined period of time, before you are eligible to claim.
 This is called the "waiting period”.
 Waiting period is of various types-

 Exclusion waiting period- Once your cover becomes active, certain procedures or disorders are not covered for a specified period of time- usually 2-3 years.
 Few of them are cataract, fibroids, appendix removal, hernia removal etc. This is for conditions which probably do not require immediate attention and can be lurking for years before you treat them.

-So the waiting period clause is to defend the Insurance Company from fraudsters.
+So, the waiting period clause is to defend the Insurance Company from fraudsters.
 This waiting period can be as high as 4 years for conditions which already exist (pre-existing conditions) before buying an insurance plan.

-So if you have suffered from any of these or have a family history - check what is not covered and for how long.
+So, if you have suffered from any of these or have a family history - check what is not covered and for how long.
 Don't assume or ignore, it might bite you.